-Anga Tupuranga (now referred to as Tīrewa Ako) are, first and foremost, teaching and learning guides intended for kaiako and ākonga to use to plan and track progress over time in each of reo ā-waha, tuhituhi, pānui and pāngarau.
-Haemata is responsible for creating a progression of reo ā-waha (oral language) for Māori-medium students.
+Tīrewa Ako are, first and foremost, teaching and learning guides to help kaiako and ākonga plan and track progress over time in each of reo ā-waha, tuhituhi, pānui and pāngarau.
+Haemata has been responsible for creating a progression of reo ā-waha (oral language) for Māori-medium students.

 It will be possible to use the Tīrewa Ako to describe how the student is progressing overall and to identify the next key learning steps along the way.

-As part of the development of Tīrewa Ako, NZCER will “test” the draft Tīrewa with kaiako to ensure that the tohu signal the most important learning, are sequenced in an accurate way, and that kaiako and ākonga understand the pathways indicated.
+As part of the development of Tīrewa Ako, NZCER has “tested” the draft Tīrewa with kaiako to ensure that the tohu signal the most important learning, are sequenced in an accurate way, and that kaiako and ākonga understand the pathways indicated.

-If you have any questions about Tīrewa Ako, please contact the Haemata Tari.
+Tīrewa Ako are not yet available in kura.
+If you have any questions, please contact the Haemata Tari.